PremMuddu/Eye/README.md

 Description: HTML, CSS, and JavaScript come together to create a dynamic effect.
 Two coordinated eyes are created with eye ball to follow the cursor.

-How To run: Simply go to this link: https://premmuddu.github.io/Eye/ on the browser window.
-Move the mouse around.
+How To run: Simply load the html or go to the link: https://premmuddu.github.io/Eye/ on the browser window and check out my other projects as we.

+Once on the page, move the mouse around and the eye ball will follow.

 Roadmap: Add a bug as a cursor and add trail marks for the eye ball to follow.